Next.js (Part 2)

 getStaticPaths

-getStaticProps and getStaticPaths can be used together to generate multiple pages.
+I used getStaticProps and getStaticPaths together to generate multiple pages at build time.

 getStaticProps and getStaticPaths being used together